DougJohn0126/CPSC-210-Project/README.md

 - Mon Apr 10 03:23:50 PDT 2023 Added 12 hours to Crash Bandicoot N. Sane Trilogy
 - Mon Apr 10 03:24:29 PDT 2023 Removed  Crash Bandicoot N. Sane Trilogy

-# Phase 4: Task 3

-First and foremost, I decided to color code the classes in my UML diagram depending on what package or origin they come from.
-While I don't know if this is an industry standard or not, I did it for the sake of clarity for people who would read my code base for the first time.
-Furthermore, I decided to include some of the Java builtin classes that are used by the GUI.
-This was also done for clarity, since I wanted to convey what thing I'm using to make my GUI.
-In general, my UML diagram is clear since I used the fewest number of classes to achieve functionality.
-Game is its own object and Backlog can store an arbitrary long amount of them and do specific operations on them.

-Much of my program is simple since I was learning the course content as I progressed my project.
-If given more time, I wish to make Game an interface instead, and make different classes for games from different platforms like Playstation and Xbox.
-I decided to limit my scope to just Nintendo Switch games since other games would've had different attributes like missions, milestones, and etc. However, the biggest change I would make would be revolving the Backlog class that stores all the games.
-While it is not apparent in the UML diagram, I believe more of what's done in the GUI could've been moved to the Backlog class instead.
-For example, I decided last minute that I wanted to be able to filter the games in the list view through radio buttons.
-Since the backlog didn't have this functionality I had to do it through a helper in the GUI.
-Since this is my first time makaing a project with Java, it was difficult to plan out what should be done by my model classes since I didn't know what the GUI would be like or is capable of (e.g. having radio buttons).
-However, this was a great learning experience as I was able to adapt the program to my desires and get a thorough understanding of jFrame.